The Langston Hughes Festival announces its 44th annual award ceremony, scheduled for Thursday, February 9, 2023.

 --Langston Hughes, The Big Sea

-The Langston Hughes Festival committee is incredibly excited about honoring our 2020 honoree with the Langston Hughes Festival Medal.
+The Langston Hughes Festival committee is incredibly excited about awarding our February 2023 honoree, Lynn Nottage, with the Langston Hughes Festival Medal.

-Our daylong celebration begins with our symposium at 12:30PM and culminates in a 6:30 PM ceremony where we will award our honoree with the Langston Hughes Medal at Aaron Davis Hall.
+Our day-long virtual celebration begins with our symposium at 12:30PM and culminates in a 6:30 PM ceremony where we will award our honoree with the Langston Hughes Medal.

 Vanessa K. Valdés, Director